makerdao/community/governance/polls/Adjust Spark Protocol D3M Parameters - May 29, 2023.md

 ## Review

-The community can vote in this poll to express support or opposition to making the following parameter changes to the Spark Protocol DAI Direct Deposit Module (D3M):
+The community can vote in this poll to express support or opposition to making the following parameter changes to the Spark Protocol Dai Direct Deposit Module (D3M):
-* Increase DIRECT-SPARK-DAI [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) from 5 million Dai to 20 million Dai.
+* Increase DIRECT-SPARK-DAI [Maximum Debt Ceiling (`line`)](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) by 15 million DAI from 5 million DAI to **20 million DAI**.
-* Increase DIRECT-SPARK-DAI [Target Available Debt](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) from 5 million Dai to 20 million Dai.
+* Increase DIRECT-SPARK-DAI [Target Available Debt (`gap`)](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) by 15 million DAI from 5 million DAI to **20 million DAI**.

 Please review the discussion [thread](https://forum.makerdao.com/t/2023-05-24-spark-protocol-updates/20958) to help inform your position before voting.

-For more information regarding the DAI Direct Deposit Module (D3M) and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357).
+For more information regarding the Dai Direct Deposit Module (D3M) and how these parameters interact, check out the forum thread [here](https://forum.makerdao.com/t/discussion-direct-deposit-dai-module-d3m/7357) and the entry in the [Maker Operational Manual](https://manual.makerdao.com/module-index/module-dai-direct-deposit).

 ## Outcomes